Predicting memorization within Large Language Models fine-tuned for classification

-\paragraph{(Pointwise) Sliced Mutual Information} Sliced Mutual Information (SMI) was introduced by \citet{goldfeld_sliced_2021}.
-Similar to Shannon's Mutual Information (denoted $\MI$), it measures the statistical dependence between two random variables such as $X_k$ and $Y$.
+Sliced Mutual Information (SMI) was introduced by \citet{goldfeld_sliced_2021}.
+Similar to Mutual Information (denoted $\MI$), it measures the statistical dependence between two random variables such as $X_k$ and $Y$.
 Intuitively, it measures how much the realization of $X_k$ tells us about the realization of $Y$.
-If they are independent, the mutual information is null ; and if $X_k$ fully determines $Y$, the mutual information is maximal.
-In our setting, it represents how useful the hidden representations are to predict the labels.
-Thus, we expect the SMI to increase with $k$ as the representations become more efficient over layers.
-Indeed, $\SMI$ is not subject to the data processing inequality, contrary to $\MI$ \citep{goldfeld_sliced_2021}.
+If they are independent, it is zero ; and if $X_k$ fully determines $Y$, it is maximal.
+Here, it represents how useful the hidden representations are to predict the labels: we expect SMI to increase with $k$ as the representations become more effective over layers.

 \begin{definition} Sliced Mutual Information ($\SMI$) is the expectation of Mutual Information (denoted $\MI$) over one-dimensional projections sampled uniformly at random on the unit sphere (denoted $\mathcal{U}(\mathbb{S}^d)$):